McLaughlin Motor Car Company

 McLaughlin Motor Car Company Limited was a Canadian manufacturer of automobiles headquartered in Oshawa, Ontario.
 Founded by Robert McLaughlin, it once was the largest carriage manufacturing factory in the British Empire.

-Around 1905, Robert's son, Colonel "Sam" McLaughlin starting building automobiles.
-By 1907 it had grown to include the manufacture of McLaughlin automobiles with Buick engines and in 1915, it manufactured Chevrolet vehicles for the U.S. and Canadian market.
+Around 1905, Robert's son Sam started building automobiles.
+By 1907, this enterprise had grown to include the manufacture of McLaughlin automobiles with Buick engines.
+In 1915, the company manufactured Chevrolet vehicles for the U.S. and Canadian market.
 The carriage end of the business was then sold to Carriage Factories Limited of Orillia, Ontario.
-James Brockett Tudhopes Carriage Factories would end carriage production towards manufacturing of truck and car parts.
-Tudhope firm was sold in 1924 to Cockshutt Plow Company and merged into Cockshutt Plow owned Canada Carriage and Body Limited of Brantford.
+James Brockett Tudhope's Carriage Factories ended carriage production and changed to manufacturing truck and car parts.
+The Tudhope firm was sold in 1924 to Cockshutt Plow Company and merged into the Cockshutt Plow owned Canada Carriage and Body Limited of Brantford, Ontario.
 The Brantford-based firm is now Trailmobile Canada.

-McLaughlin was taken over by General Motors in 1918 and merged into General Motors Canada.
+McLaughlin was taken over by General Motors in 1918 and merged into General Motors of Canada.

 History

-McLaughlin Carriage Works
+McLaughlin Carriage Company

-McLaughlin Carriage Company began building carriages in 1867 beside the cutters and wagons in Robert McLaughlin's blacksmith's shop in Enniskillen, a small village 20 km northeast of Oshawa.
-In need of more workers to build his horse-drawn carriages, staunch Presbyterian McLaughlin moved to Oshawa, Ontario in 1876.
+Robert McLaughlin began building carriages in 1867 beside the cutters and wagons in his blacksmith's shop in Enniskillen, a small village 20 km northeast of Oshawa, Ontario.
+In need of more workers to build his horse-drawn carriages, staunch Presbyterian McLaughlin moved to Oshawa in 1876.

-McLaughlin developed, and in the early 1880s, patented a fifth-wheel mechanism, which greatly improved comfort and safety.
+McLaughlin developed and (in the early 1880s) patented a fifth-wheel mechanism, which greatly improved comfort and safety.
 Attracting a great deal of demand, he ignored tempting offers and elected to sell the mechanism to his competitors rather than license other manufacturers.
 This enthusiasm, now for his complete carriages, spread across Canada.
 Before the end of the century, there was a McLaughlin sales office in London, England.

 On 7 December 1899, the carriage works was destroyed by fire.
 "We were helpless," R.S.
 "Sam" McLaughlin later told Maclean's Magazine, "we could only stand and watch our life's work go up in flames.
 Not only we McLaughlins, but the six hundred men who depended for a living on the carriage works."
 The City of Oshawa lent McLaughlin $50,000 to rebuild.

-McLaughlin Carriage Company of Canada Limited was incorporated in 1901, and production numbers that year topped 25,000 units and included 140 different models, and sales exceeded one million dollars.
+McLaughlin Carriage Company of Canada Limited was incorporated in 1901.
+Production numbers that year topped 25,000 units and included 140 different models, and sales exceeded one million dollars.

-By 1915 McLaughlin was making one carriage every ten minutes.
+By 1915, McLaughlin was making one carriage every ten minutes.
 McLaughlin Carriage Company was sold to Carriage Factories Limited of Orillia, Ontario, in 1915.
 The major carriage manufacturers did not close their doors but switched to automobile bodies.